Frequently Asked Questions

 Why has the Port purchased land at both ends of the airport and cleared trees?

-- In 2012 the FAA listed both ends of the airport as unsafe to landing aircraft because of the obstructing trees.
+- In 2012 on the “Airport Compliance Inspection Report” the FAA listed both ends of the airport as unsafe to landing aircraft because of the obstructing trees.

 - The Port now has acquired most of the critical parcels at each end of the airport and have removed most trees obstructing landing and departing airplanes, making the airport safer and meeting FAA requirements.

-- The critical properties were converted into pasture land for local farming.
+- The critical properties were converted into pasture land for local farming, including a 2018, 30 year lease for an apple orchard on the Shark Reef property.

 - For information about the area where the trees have been removed north of airport, click link below: 2016 tree clearing site map